 What causes lung cancer?

-Lung cancer forms when changes (mutations) occur in the DNA of previously healthy lung cells.
-DNA is essentially a set of instructions that tell cells how to develop, reproduce and survive.
-These instructions can go haywire when cellular mutations occur, resulting in cells that rapidly divide and survive longer than they should.
-And instead of functioning normally, these cells accumulate, bind together and form cancerous tumors in the lungs.
+Lung cancer forms when changes (mutations) occur in the DNA of a formerly healthy lung cell.
+DNA is essentially a set of instructions that tells the cell how to develop, reproduce and survive.
+A cellular mutation can cause the instructions to go awry, resulting in uncontrolled cell growth and proliferation.
+Instead of functioning normally, the abnormal cells accumulate, bind together and form cancerous tumors in the lungs.

 Smoking tobacco

-Smoking is unquestionably the No. 1 risk factor for lung cancer.
-Approximately 80% of all lung cancer deaths are thought to be caused by smoking.
-Cigarettes contain a toxic blend of more than 7,000 chemicals, including a number of carcinogens, and smoking introduces those toxins into the lungs.
+Smoking is unquestionably the leading risk factor for lung cancer.
+Experts believe 80-90% of lung cancer deaths are caused by smoking tobacco, which contains a toxic blend of more than 7,000 chemicals, including many carcinogens.
+Smoking introduces these toxins directly into the lungs.

-According to the Centers for Disease Control and Prevention (CDC), cigarette smokers are 15 to 30 times more likely to develop lung cancer or die from the disease than people who do not smoke.
-Smoking also increases the risk of getting other cancers, including throat, esophagus, stomach, colon and kidney malignancies, among several others.
+According to the Centers for Disease Control and Prevention (CDC), cigarette smokers are 15 to 30 times more likely to develop and die from lung cancer than nonsmokers.
+Smoking also increases the risk of developing cancer in other parts of the body, including the throat, esophagus, stomach, colon and kidneys.

-While a person’s lung cancer risk goes up with the number of cigarettes they smoke per day and the number of years they have smoked, their risk can go down if they are able to stop smoking.
-Individuals who want to quit smoking and improve their lung health are encouraged to speak with a doctor about effective quitting strategies and to receive personalized guidance.
+While a smoker’s lung cancer risk increases with the number of cigarettes they smoke each day and the number of years they smoke, they can reduce their risk by quitting.
+Individuals who want to quit smoking and improve their lung health are encouraged to see a physician for individualized guidance on smoking cessation.

 Exposure to secondhand smoke

-Radon is an odorless, naturally occurring gas that is found in soil and rocks around the world.
-It is normally present in low levels outdoors, but can collect in large amounts inside houses and buildings through floor cracks, construction joints and gaps in foundations.
-Prolonged radon exposure is currently recognized as the second leading cause of lung cancer.
+Radon is an odorless gas that occurs naturally in the soil and rock in various parts of the world.
+While radon is normally present in low levels outdoors, it can build up inside houses and buildings after entering through floor cracks, construction joints or foundation gaps.
+Prolonged radon exposure is currently recognized as the second leading cause of lung cancer in the United States.

-Crystalline silica is a mineral that’s naturally found in sand, soil and stones, as well as in man-made materials such as bricks, concrete and mortar.
+Crystalline silica is a mineral naturally found in sand, soil and stone as well as in some man-made materials, such as bricks, concrete and mortar.
 The most common type of crystalline silica is quartz.
-When airborne silica (for example, quartz dust) is inhaled, it can penetrate deep into the lungs and lead to the development of lung cancer.
-Although quartz dust is most commonly inhaled in industrial settings, the general population may still be exposed to it when using commercial products containing quartz, including certain cosmetics, cleansers and art materials.
+When airborne silica is inhaled, such as in the form of quartz dust, it can penetrate deep into the lungs and increase the risk of lung cancer.
+Although quartz dust is most commonly inhaled in industrial settings, the general population may be exposed when using quartz-containing commercial products, such as certain cosmetics, cleansers and art materials.

 Exposure to diesel exhaust

-Diesel—a type of fuel made from crude oil—is commonly used in large engines, such as those in ships, trains, trucks, buses, construction vehicles, farm equipment and generators.
-Many studies suggest that heavy, long-term exposure to diesel exhaust can lead to the development of lung cancer.
-Although many people inhale relatively small amounts of diesel exhaust when driving on highways, the individuals who are most at risk include those who are exposed to it on a daily basis at work.
+A fuel made from crude oil, diesel is commonly used in large engines, such as those found in ships, trains, trucks, buses, construction vehicles, farm equipment and generators.
+Studies suggest that heavy, long-term exposure to diesel exhaust can lead to the development of lung cancer.
+Although most people inhale a relatively small amount of diesel exhaust when driving on highways, those who spend a significant amount of time on or near roads and freeways, load and unload trucks, operate diesel-powered machinery or work near diesel equipment may inhale a larger amount of diesel exhaust and face higher health risks.

 Family history

-Having a history of receiving radiation therapy to the chest to treat a previous diagnosis of Hodgkin disease, breast cancer, a separate case of lung cancer or another condition can increase the risk of developing lung cancer in the future.
+Radiation therapy delivered to the chest to treat Hodgkin lymphoma, breast cancer, a prior bout of lung cancer or another medical condition can increase the risk of developing lung cancer in the future.

 Does vaping cause lung cancer?